Income Tax Act 2007

 You could also call this:

-"A company is treated as owning assets in a special vehicle if they choose to be."
+"A company is seen as doing what a special vehicle does if they choose to, for tax purposes."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.